Vaginal cancer

 Adenomyosis is when the lining of the womb grows into the muscle wall.
-It can cause heavy, painful or irregular periods.
+It can cause heavy and/or painful periods.

 Adenomyosis is thought to affect around one in 10 women in the UK.
 It happens when the cells from the lining of the womb are found in the muscle wall of the womb.

 These cells grow, break down and then bleed during each period.
-This can cause heavy, painful and/or irregular periods.
+This can cause heavy and/or painful periods.

 Around one in three women will not have any symptoms.
 If you do, the most common are